Love Me, Love Me Not (manga): Manga

+Love Me, Love Me Not is written and illustrated by Io Sakisaka.
+It was serialized in Shueisha's Bessatsu Margaret magazine from June 13, 2015, to May 13, 2019.
+Its chapters were collected in twelve tankōbon volumes released from October 13, 2015, to June 25, 2019.

+In North America, Viz Media licensed the series for English release.
+The first volume was released on March 3, 2020; and the last one was released on January 4, 2022.

+Volume list

 Live-action film

 A live-action film directed by Takahiro Miki was released on August 14, 2020.
 It stars Eiji Akaso as Kazuomi Inui and Minami Hamabe as Akari Yamamoto.
 Riko Fukumoto plays Yuna Ichihara and Takumi Kitamura plays Rio Yamamoto.
 Official Hige Dandism performed the theme song with "115man Kilo no Film".

 Anime film

 On April 22, 2019, it was announced by Shueisha that the series would receive an anime film adaptation by A-1 Pictures.
 It was originally scheduled to premiere on May 29, 2020, but was delayed to September 18, 2020, due to the COVID-19 pandemic in Japan.
 The film is directed by Toshimasa Kuroyanagi, with Erika Yoshida handling the film's scripts, Yuu Yamashita designing the characters, and Yuuji Nomi composing the film's music.
 The theme song for the film is "Gravity" by Bump of Chicken.
 The main cast members from the live-action film also have cameo roles in the film.